 - electromyography (EMG) to help measure the electrical discharges of surrounding muscles

-- nerve blockade, where an anesthetic is injected into the thigh at the location where the lateral femoral cutaneous nerve passes into it (if you have meralgia paresthetica, your pain will go away immediately after the anesthetic is injected and the pain relief will last for 30 to 40 minutes)
+- nerve blockade, where an anesthetic is injected into the thigh at the location where the lateral femoral cutaneous nerve passes into it (if you have meralgia paresthetica, your pain will go away after the anesthetic is injected and the pain relief will last for 30 to 40 minutes)

 Since symptoms typically subside on their own in a few months, medical treatment usually isn’t necessary.